markansell/markansell.github.io/leadership.md

   headline: The Tech Twins
   content: 'I remember enrolling at UC Berkeley not understanding how my peers were
-    getting jobs at these tech companies that I had previously only heard about in the news. <br><br>I coffee-chatted dozens upon dozens of people, completed four years of engineering and business education at UC Berkeley, and am now working full-time at Microsoft.
+    getting jobs at these tech companies that I had previously only heard about in the news.<br><br>Coming from a family with no engineers and being a first-generation college student in the U.S., I coffee-chatted dozens upon dozens of people, completed four years of engineering and business education at UC Berkeley, and am now working full-time at Microsoft.
 Along the way, I interned at Microsoft (2x), Apple (1x), and received an internship offer from Tesla. <br><br>My twin brother Andrew and I are sharing what we''ve learned through this online YouTube channel to inspire